LockedGamingGitHub/Greeting-Simulator/README.md

 Also, there is an IMPOSSIBLE EDITION for true GAMERS.
 Here are some IMPOSSIBLE features.
 1. 1 in 15 Chance of STARTING OVER
 2. 1 in 30 Chance of CRASHING
+3. NO 1 in 50 Chance of +10 Greetings